devanshbatham/ParamSpider/README.md

 6 - Using the quiet mode (without printing the URLs on screen)
 $ python3 paramspider.py --domain hackerone.com --quiet

+7 - Exclude subdomains [for parameters from domain+subdomains, do not specify this argument]
+$ python3 paramspider.py --domain hackerone.com --subs False
 ```

 ### ParamSpider + GF (for massive pwnage)